 While a letter won’t always work, receiving appropriate guidance from an attorney and having an attorney write a letter to your employer before a situation gets out of hand can ensure that your rights are protected.
 If your situation does not change or an employer retaliates in any way, a letter from your attorney can ensure that your rights are protected in any future litigation.

-If you believe that you have a problem that requires the attention of an attorney without filing a lawsuit, please contact our employee rights center via e-mail or call us at 310-385-0777 to schedule an appointment.
+If you believe that you have a problem that requires the attention of an attorney without filing a lawsuit, please contact our employee rights center via e-mail or call The Rubin Law Corporation at 310-385-0777 to schedule an appointment.

 - Pregnancy Discrimination